UPES Dehradun BA Admissions 2026

 Duration of Exam | 60 minutes for each subject |

 Before starting your CUET 2026 preparation, it's essential to go through the updated CUET syllabus 2026.
 Knowing the complete syllabus helps you understand the exam pattern and focus on important topics.
-The CUET UG 2026 syllabus is divided into three sections – Language, Domain-Specific Subjects, and General Test – making it crucial to plan your strategy accordingly.
+The CUET 2026 syllabus is divided into three sections – Language, Domain-Specific Subjects, and General Test – making it crucial to plan your strategy accordingly.
 Following the right CUET 2026 preparation tips can help you navigate each section efficiently and boost your overall score.

 Strategy to divide the syllabus: